 Something like an occasional late payment should not prevent you from passing a credit reference.
 However, a prospective tenant with either a County Court Judgement, Individual Voluntary Arrangement or Bankruptcy Order would not pass referencing successfully.
 For this reason we do ask at the outset of the application if you have a CCJ, IVA or are registered Bankrupt.
 Don't lie and pretend you don't if you know that you do.
 You will simply lose out with the loss of your reference fee.
 It's not worth it.

 Unless the Landlord chose to approve your application by ignoring your financial history, it would be automatically declined, even where there was a Guarantor available.

 Where there is a joint application for the property it may be possible to create a Tenancy where the financially affected person with a CCJ or IVA is accepted on the basis of permitted occupancy only.
 However, this is strictly subject to the Landlord's consent and agreement of our insurer.
 Please ask for further guidance.

 A quick credit check can be undertaken if you suspect you may have a CCJ registered against you but are not completely sure.
 We charge £12 per person for the check, this amount being refunded through discount against the full cost of referencing.
 Call us on 023 8045 7864 to arrange this.
-Lines open today at 8.30am.
+Lines open until 2pm today.